Enhanced homotopy theory for period integrals of smooth projective hypersurfaces

 We turn to the general framework behind the theorems.
 In this subsection, we will briefly indicate how we approach their proofs.
 We associate to $X_G$ a representation of a finite dimensional abelian Lie algebra $\frg$ of dimension $n+2$ on a polynomial algebra with $n+2$ variables;

 This Lie algebra representation comes from the Schr\"{o}dinger representation of the abelian Lie subalgebra of the Heisenberg Lie algebra of dimension $2(n+2)+1$ twisted by the Dwork polynomial $y \cdot G(\ud x) \in \Bbbk[y, x_0,\cdots, x_n]$.
-Let $\alpha_{-1}, \alpha_0, \cdots, \alpha_{n}$ be a $\Bbbk$-basis of $\frg_G$.
+Let $\alpha_{-1}, \alpha_0, \cdots, \alpha_{n}$ be a $\Bbbk$-basis of $\frg$.
 We also introduce variables $y_{-1}=y, y_0=x_0, y_1=x_1, \cdots, y_n=x_n$ for notational convenience.
 If we consider the formal operators (twisting $\rho$ by $y \cdot G(\ud x)$), \be \rho_X(\alpha_i):=\exp(-y \cdot G(\ud x))\cdot \pa{y_{i}} \cdot \exp(y \cdot G(\ud x)) , \quad i=-1, 0, \cdots, n, \ee then we can see that

 With the notion of {\it period integrals} of Lie algebra representations, we will show that the period integrals of such representations are the Griffiths period integrals of the hypersurface $X_G$.
-If we use a degree-twisted version of the dual Chevalley-Eilenberg complex $(\cA_{\rho_X}, \cdot, K_{\rho_X})$, which computes the Lie algebra homology associated to $\rho_X$, then we can realize $C_{[\g]}$ as the homotopy type of a cochain map $\cC_\g: (\cA_{\rho_X}, \cdot, K_{\rho_X}) \to (\bC, \cdot, 0)$ of cochain complexes equipped with a super-commutative product.
+If we use the dual Chevalley-Eilenberg cochain complex $(\cA_{\rho_X}, \cdot, K_{\rho_X})$, which computes the Lie algebra \textit{homology} associated to $\rho_X$, then we can realize $C_{[\g]}$ as the homotopy type of a cochain map $\cC_\g: (\cA_{\rho_X}, \cdot, K_{\rho_X}) \to (\bC, \cdot, 0)$ of cochain complexes equipped with a super-commutative product.
+In fact, $(\cA_X,K_X)$ in Theorem \ref{firsttheorem} is $(\cA_{\rho_X},K_{\rho_X})$.